xiexinhua2006/image_gallery_saver/README.md

 We use the `image_picker` plugin to select images from the Android and iOS image library, but it can't save images to the gallery.
 This plugin can provide this feature.

+##Notice
+The main save path change to pictures/koi

 ## Usage

 To use this plugin, add `image_gallery_saver` as a dependency in your pubspec.yaml file.
 For example: